jyotirmani/React-Weather-App/readme.md

 6. Open up two command prompts.
 In one, run ```webpack -w```.
 This lets webpack watch for changes to your files.
 After any saved changes, webpack automatically runs and updates your ```bundle.js``` file.
 7. In the other command prompt run ```npm start``` or ```node server.js```.
 These commands do the same thing: Starting your server to host the web app.
 8. Navigate to ```localhost:3000``` to see the app in action
-9. Browse the open issues, join the discussion, and push your code.
-All accepted Pull Requests will have their names added as contributors to the project.
-Thanks for all your help!